 Muscles typically shrink 40% from the age of 20 to 60.
 That means a loss of strength.
 The hips and leg muscles incur pressure from the legs that occurs during walking and everyday tasks.
 Weakness in the muscles means a loss of support of the joints and the development of knee pain.

 Are you experiencing knee pain from osteoarthritis or other health conditions?
 At Flexogenix, our Knee-Flex 5-Step Protocol takes the very latest FDA-approved non-surgical knee pain treatment and enhances it to provide a level of results that few others can match.
-Qualify for a free consultation.
+Contact us today to schedule a free consultation.